CAS in Forensic Imaging and Virtopsy® UZH

 Remarks about the course subject choices that we made

 - The 3D surface documentation session is an addition that is regarded as particularly relevant because of a recent rise in surface documentation also in forensic science where crime scenes and scenes of traffic accidents are increasingly documented in full 3D.
-An introductory lecture is provided in module I, and a full day of practical instruction is performed as part of module 3.
+An introductory lecture is provided in module I, and a full day of instructions is performed as part of module 3.

 Technical / skill requirements

-Also, a medical background is clearly assumed as laid out in the statutes of the University regarding this course.
 Exceptionally, participants with other background may be admitted or sit in, by agreement, but this very clearly is a medical course aimed at people that practice or plan to practice forensic post mortem CT imaging.

 Content of course parts